 The Atlantic Immigration Pilot (AIP) was implemented to help skilled and semiskilled international workers find permanent residence in one of Canada’s four Atlantic provinces:

-How We Can Help You Make the Cut
+How We Can Help You Immigrate to Canada as a Butcher

 Using an RCIC not only gives you the best possible chance of receiving an ITA but will make the entire process simple and stress-free.
 We handle the paperwork while you choose your dream job in Canada.
 All you have to do is fill out our application form to receive your assessment today and we’ll take care of the rest.
 It's just that simple.